gpuweb/gpuweb/proposals/bindless.md

    - Set `table.[[resource_usage]](resource)` to `usage`.

-Steps for `GPUResourceTable.setResourceUsage(resource, usage)` are (it's just a convenience method):
+Steps for `GPUResourceTable.setResourceUsage(resource, usage)` are (it's just a convenience method, but it's easier to optimize than if the application did the same thing):

  - If any of the following requirements are unmet, generate a validation error and return.